elabftw/elabftw/documentation/docs/install/upgrade/update-6.md

 chown -R elabftw-worker:elabftw-worker /var/elabftw/exports
 ~~~

+### TLS Certificates

+If you are running the container in HTTPS mode (meaning `DISABLE_HTTPS` is `false`, the default), then you need to modify env and volumes.
+The cert and key are now indicated by `TLS_CERT_PATH` and `TLS_KEY_PATH` env vars.

+Read the documentation about TLS configuration from this page: [TLS configuration doc](../installation/tls#option-b-https-mode-with-lets-encrypt-certificates).

 ### Ports

 In the `ports:` section, we will need to change internal port `443` to `8080`.